The afterglow of GW170817 from every angle: Prospects for detecting the afterglows of binary neutron star mergers

 For the ISM density distribution, we assume densities are equally likely in log space between $10^{-6}$~cm$^{-3}$ and $10$~cm$^{-3}$.
 This is consistent with the distribution of short GRB ISM densities found in \citet{fong2015}.
 The effects of modifying the density distribution are explored in section~\ref{sec_LIGO_density}.
-For our standard assumptions, we model a GW horizon distance for face-on mergers of $200$~Mpc, approximately what will be achieved for the LIGO O4 run \citep{abbott2020}.
+For our standard assumptions, we model a GW range of $170$~Mpc, approximately what will be achieved for LIGO in the O4b observing run \citep{abbott2020}.

-To determine if the afterglow of a merger is detectable, we set a threshold detection limit, then say an afterglow is detectable if it reaches a brightness at least double this limit at any point between $1$ day and $1$ year after the merger.
-This ensures an afterglow would be detected with reasonably spaced observations, but additional faint afterglows might be detectable with high-cadence observations.
+To determine if the afterglow of a merger is detectable, we set a detection threshold and model a series of roughly log-spaced observations occurring 3, 10, 30, 90, and 360 days after the merger.
+We consider an afterglow detectable if it is brighter than the detection threshold in any one of these observations.
+The particular timing of the observations is not critical and can be off a few day for early observations to a few months for late observations without significant;y changing the probability of detections (see section~\ref{sec_LIGO_timing} for more discussion of timing of observations).